cyberark/conjur/design/authenticators_api.md

 }
 ```

+***Notes:***

-***Note:*** Some of the authenticators have a service-id.
+- Some of the authenticators have a service-id.
 If an authenticator has one then it should
 be present in the response.

-We don't track the implemented (currently called `installed`) authenticators in this API.
-More info [here](authenticators_api.md#track-implemented-authenticators-in-the-authenticators-endpoint)
+- We don't track the implemented (currently called `installed`) authenticators in this API.
+More info [here](authenticators_api.md#track-implemented-authenticators-in-the-authenticators-endpoint).
+- This change breaks backward compatibility.

 #### `/authenticators/<authenticator_id>/status` Endpoint